friendly-bits/shell-scheduler/REFERENCE.md

 ## Callbacks

 All callbacks are specified by assigning the callback name to the corresponding environment variable before calling `schedule_jobs()`.
 Callback values must be command names only — arguments are not allowed.
-In practice, this will normally be the name of a shell function implemented by your script.
+A callback will normally be the name of a shell function implemented by your script (alternatively, for a very simple callback which only needs to call a binary without any arguments, you can assign the binary path to the callback variable).
 The section [Job parameters](#job-parameters) explains how to pass parameters to each individual job.

 > **Note**: All callbacks, except the **job execution callback**, are invoked synchronously (in the foreground, from the scheduler's perspective).
 Synchronous callbacks block scheduler execution, bookkeeping and time-keeping.
 Previously started jobs do continue to run, but the scheduler will not launch new jobs or register job completions until the callback returns control to the scheduler.
 For this reason, avoid including commands which may stall for a prolonged time in such callbacks.